Asilo5/pern-todo-ui/README.md

 # PERN TODO

-A review on how to make a Full-Stack todo app using ###P ostgreSQL ###E xpress ###R eact and ###N ode.
-With this app I learnt more on how to use PostgreSQL commands on the command line/ terminal which I found absolutely valuable!
+A review on how to make a Full-Stack todo app using (P)ostgreSQL (E)xpress (R)eact and (N)ode.
+With this app I learnt more on how to use PostgreSQL commands on the command line / terminal which I found absolutely valuable!

 ## View PERN TODO locally in your computer